 Tips for identifying and correcting manganese deficiency, a common nutrient deficiency in Michigan soybean fields.

 Manganese deficiency is the most common nutrient deficiency seen in soybeans in Michigan.
 Due to this year’s dry weather, deficiency symptoms are expected to be more prevalent and more severe than usual.
 The manganese deficiency symptoms depicted in photos 1 and 2 are likely to occur on muck or dark-colored sands with pH levels above 5.8 and lakebed or out-wash soils having pH levels above 6.5.
 Lately, I’ve seen more situations where manganese deficiency symptoms are occurring on coarse-textured soils having low organic matter levels.
 In these cases, the soil pH was above 6.5 and in one field, the pH was 7.0.
 The high pH was the result of applying too much lime.
-Michigan State University Extension advises that the best way to avoid this situation is to have your fields grid-sampled and all lime applied using variable rate technology.
+Michigan State University Extension advises that the best way to avoid this situation is to have your fields grid-sampled or sampled by management zones and apply lime using variable rate technology.
 Avoid raising soil pH levels above 6.5.

 Because increasing the available manganese levels in the soil is difficult, deficiency symptoms will reoccur in the same areas each year soybeans are grown.
-Broadcast manganese applications are not recommended due to rapid fixation in the soil.
+Broadcast manganese fertilizer applications are not recommended due to rapid fixation in the soil.
 Band applications of chelated manganese fertilizers are not recommended either, due to high fertilizer costs.
 However, manganese sulfate can be applied in a 2-by-2 band at planting when soil test levels are low.
 Foliar application of manganese sulfate at 1 to 2 pounds per acre of actual manganese is the most economical and effective method for correcting manganese deficiency.
 Apply 1 pound per acre of actual manganese when the first deficiency symptoms appear (six inch tall plants) and apply another pound per acre in 10 days if deficiency symptoms reappear.